-People who are into affiliate marketing would purchase a banner placement and it will be hosted on the publisher's website.
-It's a legit business model, and it definitely works.
+People who are into affiliate marketing will purchase a banner placement that will be hosted on the publisher’s website.
+It’s a legit business model, and it definitely works.
 We have been involved in the space for almost a decade now.

-However, the problem is that this so-called cash-maker doesn't really teach you anything.
-Instead, it's suggested you're getting some copy-paste online job.
-You'd be given a piece of code which you're supposed to paste on various web properties.
+However, the problem is that this so-called cash-maker doesn’t really teach you anything.
+Instead, it’s suggested you get some copy-paste online job.
+You’d be given a piece of code that you’re supposed to paste on various web properties.

-We also found out the person in the sales page is not an active user but a paid actor hired from a freelancing platform.
-It's interesting how we found this website to be a clone of Secure Job Position.
-Even the logo is similar, just the wording is different.
+We also discovered that the person on the sales page is not an active user but a paid actor hired from a freelancing platform.
+It’s interesting how we found this website to be a clone of Secure Job Position.
+Even the logo is similar; just the wording is different.

-If you watch the video, it will be apparent he's working a script.
-You're then asked to buy the 'Online Homes Career University' for a one-time $97.
-It's identical to the order page which we found while reviewing the WAH program.
+If you watch the video, it will be apparent he’s working on a script.
+You’re then asked to buy the ‘Online Homes Career University’ for a one-time $97.
+It’s identical to the order page that we found while reviewing the WAH program.

 Is Home Job Placement a Scam?

-It definitely is - you should stay away from the system.
-The scam has been running since 2011 and it was run by 'Jennifer Johnson', another made up character.
-Looks like there's a team of scammers with a common goal - continue to run the link posting scam.
+It definitely is – you should stay away from the system.
+The scam has been running since 2011, and it was run by ‘Jennifer Johnson,’ another made-up character.
+It looks like there’s a team of scammers with a common goal – continue to run the link-posting scam.

 They simply clone a website, rehash old content and make little adjustments.
 That’s it – the new website is set up as a totally new system and is ready to go.
 You will lose $97 which you won’t ever get back.

-On top, you may also receive spam in the form of random promotions via your e-mail address.
-They have it clear on the websites' TOS that you may receive promotional emails from time to time.
-Considering they run the Home Job Placement scam, we don't think you'd be suggested to join decent business opportunities.
+On top, you may also receive spam through random promotions via your e-mail address.
+They have it clear on the websites’ TOS that you may receive promotional emails from time to time.
+Considering they run the Home Job Placement scam, we don’t think you’d be suggested to join decent business opportunities.

 We can’t find any reason to recommend the program to anyone.
 If you’re looking to make money online, check out our top recommendation instead.
 The training is legitimate and has been going strong since 2006.

 It can help you acquire the necessary skills needed to run a profitable online business.
-It does require some efforts and work, but if you feel ready and want to make a change for a better, give it a go!
-The time, location, and financial freedom that you can get makes it totally worth a shot.
+It requires effort and work, but if you feel ready and want to make a change for the better, give it a go!
+The time, location, and financial freedom that you can get make it totally worth a shot.